The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Results

 [1]{1.24} [1]{1.28}

 [1]{1.40} [1]{1.52}

 [1]{1.55} [1]{1.22}

-In \autoref{fig:ul_compare}, we compare this result to those of previous NANOGrav searches for CWs \citep{11yrCW}.
-While analyses have shown a factor of $\sim 2$ improvement between the previous three data sets, we see only a modest sensitivity improvement between the 11-year and 12.5-year data, with only a factor of $1.07$ between the two lowest strain limits.
+\revtwo{We are interested in looking at how our sensitivity to CWs changes as we increase the number of pulsars and extend the observing baseline.
+One approach is to perform ``slice'' analyses, where we truncate the data set to form shorter data sets, and compare the upper limits from the sliced and full data sets \citep{slices}.
+However, these sliced upper limits are not equivalent to previously published upper limits.
+Another approach is to directly compare this result to those of previous NANOGrav searches for CWs.} In \autoref{fig:ul_compare}, we compare this result to those of previous NANOGrav searches for CWs \citep{11yrCW}. \revtwo{Direct comparisons between these data sets are complicated, due to the reprocessing of data resulting in new noise parameter values; nevertheless, such comparisons are useful to examine in order to understand how the sensitivity to CWs improves between data sets.} While analyses have shown a factor of $\sim 2$ improvement between the previous three data sets, we see only a modest sensitivity improvement between the 11-year and 12.5-year data, with \revtwo{a difference of only 7\%} between the two lowest strain limits of $h_0 <$ \lowesth{} (12.5-year) and $h_0 <$ \lowesthold{} (11-year).
 In addition to the smaller fractional increase in observing baseline between the 11- and 12.5-year data sets as compared to previous data sets, this is likely due to the presence of the CRN, which, while it is no longer causing a false positive in the CW search if included in the model, does represent a significant noise process that will limit our sensitivity to low-frequency CWs over the years to come \citep{hasasia}.

 To confirm this hypothesis, we calculated the sensitivity curves of the 9-, 11-, and 12.5-year data sets using each pulsar's red and white noise contributions and timing model with \texttt{hasasia} \citep{hasasia_code, hasasia} and calculated the relative improvement of in sensitivity between each data set at high frequencies ($>f_\mathrm{yr}$), where red noise has little effect.
 We observed that on average, the \texttt{hasasia}-calculated sensitivity at these frequencies improved by a factor of \heleven\, between the 9- and 11-year data sets, and \htwelve\, between the 11- and 12.5-year data sets.
 In our full Bayesian analysis, our upper limits at frequencies above $f_{\mathrm{yr}}$ improved by a factor of \realeleven\, between the 9- and 11-year data sets, and \realtwelve\, between the 11- and 12.5-year data sets.
 These proportionalities are even greater than our calculated improvements, so we are able to conclude that NANOGrav's sensitivity to CWs is improving as expected at high frequencies where red noise is not dominant.